xenthy/threat-needle/README.md

 **Save/Stop Saving**
 You may choose to save the captured packets in a `.cap` file by clicking on the `save` button.
 Once clicked, a `stop saving` button would be available to stop the capturing of packets.

-The `.cap` files are saved in the `cap/` folder in the following format: `YYYY-MM-DD_HH-MM-SS.cap`.
-The timestamp of the file would be the date and time of when you start the saving.
+The `.cap` files are saved in the `cap/` folder in the following format: `yyyy-mm-dd_HH-MM-SS.cap`.
+The timestamp of the file would be the date and time of when you started the saving.

 You may also wish to start/stop saving on your terminal ([interactive mode](https://github.com/xenthy/ict2202-assignment-1#-docker) for docker)
 ```console